Ignite Your Passion, Shape the Game!

 • Advice on endorsement is provided by QVRC and based on several factors, including individual’s level of involvement in the local refereeing community and continual commitment to giving back to the game.

-5. Provide letters of support outlining the nature of activity a referee has undertaken during a tournament.
-Letters MUST contain evidence that a referee has demonstrated competency based on the VARC Grading summary (Link Here) including R1, R2 (compulsory), scoring and line judging (preferably).
+3. Provide letters of support outlining the nature of activity a referee has undertaken during a tournament.
+Letters MUST contain evidence that a referee has demonstrated competency based on the VARC Grading summary (Framework) including R1, R2 (compulsory), scoring and line judging (preferably).
 Applicants have four options for obtaining letters of support for upgrade:

 Option A Option B Option C Option D